 "The Valentine's Day Gift" One-Shot!

 It was not often that James Potter found himself lacking creative ideas.
 He prided himself on being able to concoct brilliant schemes at merely a moment's notice.
-In the past, his quick thinking and keen mind had helped him and his friends get out of several bad spots with Filch and also the Slytherins.
+In the past, his quick thinking and keen mind had helped him and his friends get out of several bad spots with Filch, not to mention the Slytherins.

-His creativity had also served him well in his attempts to get Lily Evans to agree to a date.
+James's creativity had also served him well in his attempts to persuade Lily Evans to go on a date with him.
 Whatever else Lily had thought him to be in those days, she had always admitted that he was indeed creative.
-But that was in the past, and James could now proudly boast that Lily Evans was his girlfriend of three months.
+But that was all in the past, and James could now proudly say that Lily Evans was his girlfriend of three months.

-Lily being his girlfriend was actually the root of the problem.
-Valentine's Day was less than twenty-four hours away, and James had yet to purchase a gift for his girlfriend.
-In past years before Lily had agreed to go steady with him, James had sent her presents of chocolates, sweets, and flowers.
+But in this instance, Lily being his girlfriend was actually the root of the problem.
+Valentine's Day was less than twenty-four hours away, and James had yet to buy her a gift.
+In past years, James had sent her presents of chocolates, sweets, and flowers.
 He had even sent her school supplies such as quills and ink.
 He had composed a poem in her honor and had intended to send it before Remus had denounced it as complete and utter rubbish.
 He shook his head ruefully at the memory of that Valentine's Day.

 James had vowed that this year would be different.
+After all, it was their first Valentine's Day as a couple, and he wanted it to be special.
 This year, he was going to buy Lily something nice, something that she would love and treasure.
-James wanted Lily to have a Valentine's Day that she would remember forever.

-He glanced to his right where Lily was sitting next to him at the Gryffindor Table, spooning yogurt on to her plate.
-He glanced at his friends who were attempting to build a tower of sausages just across the table from him.
+He looked to his right where Lily was sitting next to him at the Gryffindor table, carefully spooning yogurt on to her plate.
+He stole a quick glance over at his friends who were attempting to build a tower of sausages just across the table from him.
 James decided that they weren't paying attention.

 "Hm?" she asked through a mouthful of yogurt.
 James made a mental note to work on his timing.

-The sausage tower collapsed, and several links of the meat rolled on to James' plate.
-He was certain his friends were now curiously watching his exchange with Lily, but he did his best to ignore them and concentrated instead on her answer.
+The sausage tower collapsed, and several links rolled on to James' plate.
+He was certain his friends were now curiously watching his exchange with Lily, but he did his best to ignore them and instead concentrated on her answer.

 James felt his jaw drop.
 "Of course I do!" he exclaimed after he had regained use of his vocal chords.
 "It's Valentine's Day!"

 How could Lily possibly say that he didn't have to get her a gift?
 Gifts were an essential part of Valentine's Day.
-Not giving your girlfriend a gift on Valentine's Day was like committing relationship suicide, something he did not plan on committing.
+Not giving your girlfriend a gift on Valentine's Day was like committing relationship suicide, and that was not something he planed on doing.
 Not now, not ever.

 She laid her free hand on his arm in reassurance.
 "Really, it's okay," she told him.